List of accidents and incidents involving military aircraft (1960–1969)

 The accidents and incidents listed here are grouped by the year in which they occurred.
 Not all of the aircraft were in operation at the time.
 For more exhaustive lists, see the Aircraft Crash Record Office, the Air Safety Network, or the Dutch Scramble Website Brush and Dustpan Database.
 Combat losses are not included, except for a very few cases denoted by singular circumstances.

+In the 1961 list of accidents, make the following correction to the March 14, 1961 Yuba City crash.
+Change the middle sentence to:

+"The bomber subsequently crashed, but all 8 crew members successfully bailed out and survived the crash."

 Aircraft terminology

 Information on aircraft gives the type, and if available, the serial number of the operator in italics, the constructors number, also known as the manufacturer's serial number (c/n), exterior codes in apostrophes, nicknames (if any) in quotation marks, flight callsign in italics, and operating units.